First Aid

 information when selected.

 First aid is emergency care given immediately to an injured person to help minimize injury and future disability.
 Workers should know how to respond during an injury or illness situation.
 Employers must visibly post, or inform workers on how to contact the workplace first aider(s), and where first aid supplies are located.
 Workplace first aid supplies and services must be readily available and accessible during working hours.
+This information does not apply to hospitals, nursing homes, or a home office in a worker’s private residence where the worker does low-risk work for an employer.

 Employer duties